How to Use Parallax SDK (ParallaxAPIs) in 2026

 )

 One of ParallaxAPIs' strengths is API consistency across languages.
-Here's the same DataDome cookie generation in all four SDKs:
+Here's the same DataDome cookie generation in multiple SDKs:

 Python: